akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ---

-## The Problem: GPU Resources Shouldn't Gate Innovation
+## The Problem: Resources Shouldn't Stop Independent Research

 The current landscape of ML research has a significant barrier to entry: **computational resources**.
-Training large vision-language models like Qwen-VL or Gemini requires multiple high-end GPUs, making it inaccessible to most researchers and practitioners.
+Training large vision-language models like Qwen-VL or Gemini requires multiple high-end GPUs, making it inaccessible to most researchers and practitioners from academia unless they are supplemented with a dedicated cluster or financial grant.

 But here's the thing: **you don't need a massive model to validate your ideas.**